Manchester Action on Street Health: The MASH Centre

 work to build relationships with the women, from which they can offer long-term casework support and help address issues such as drug addiction, housing and money problems.

 Services

-MASH offers a wide range of services for female sex workers, including planned one-on-one support, counselling, drugs and alcohol support and safety advice.
-These services are offered from the MASH Centre, allowing women to drop-in at a time that suits them.
+MASH offers a wide range of services for female sex workers, including planned one-on-one support, counselling, drug and alcohol support and safety advice.
+These services are offered from the MASH Centre, allowing women to drop in at a time that suits them.
 An Outreach Team also takes the services onto the streets and into the saunas where women work.

 Corporate support

-MASH are supported by many organisations and businesses across and outside of Manchester.
+MASH is supported by many organisations and businesses across and outside of Manchester.
 MASH and charity supporters Dial2Donate built up a rapport after a suggestion from the Manchester branch of the Women's Institute.
 Dial2Donate made a donation of £500 to MASH to help maintain their outreach vehicle.

 Awards

 In 2013 MASH won a National Ugly Mugs Star Project Accreditation for good practice.
 In 2015 MASH won an award for breaking through in volunteering at Manchester City Council's International Women's Day Awards.
 Shortly after, the team won a Charity Achievement Award of £1,000 from The Lloyds Bank Foundation Charity Achievement Awards.